 The most scenic option for looking out onto the Love Valley is to take a hot air balloon ride from Göreme, such as the one offered by Turkiye Balloons.
 Balloon flights have become so iconic to Cappadocia that most images you see of the region feature a balloon in them!

 On the other hand, you should keep in mind that your balloon ride is highly dependent on factors such as wind and weather, and plan some wiggle room into your itinerary in the case of a cancellation.
-It's not common, when traveling in Turkey, to meet others who've had balloon flights canceled several days in a row!
+It's not uncommon, when traveling in Turkey, to meet others who've had balloon flights canceled several days in a row!

 You should also try to stay an extra morning in Cappadocia, so you can take a picture with balloons in it from the ground.
 In some ways, this sort of photography is even more impressive than the shots you can get from the balloon!